akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 ## External Offset Storage

-The `Consumer.plainSource` emits `ConsumerRecord` elements (as received from the underlying `KafkaConsumer`).
-It does not have support for committing offsets to Kafka.
-When using this Source, either store an offset externally or use auto-commit (note that auto-commit is by default disabled).
+`Consumer.plainSource` and `Consumer.plainPartitionedManualOffsetSource` can be used to emit `ConsumerRecord` elements (as received from the underlying `KafkaConsumer`).
+They do not have support for committing offsets to Kafka.
+When using these Sources, either store an offset externally or use auto-commit (note that auto-commit is by default disabled).

 The consumer application doesn't need to use Kafka's built-in offset storage, it can store offsets in a store of its own choosing.
 The primary use case for this is allowing the application to store both the offset and the results of the